Suns dismantle Lakers 115-85 to take 3-2 series lead

 The only bad news: point guard Chris Paul took a shot to his injured right shoulder in the third quarter and did not return.

-”It scared me,” said Paul, who added he should be all right. ”It was just a very uncomfortable feeling, kind of helpless.”

 James scored 17 of his 24 points in the third quarter, but couldn’t rally the listless Lakers.
-He sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.
+The four-time league MVP sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.

 The series between one-time rivals has been shaped by injuries.